-Ward grants are for one-off purchases or events and cannot be used for on-going running costs such as wages, utility bills, rent etc.
+Ward grants are for one-off purchases or events and cannot be used for on-going running costs such as wages, utility bills; or rent or fees for facilitators or musicians on an ongoing basis etc.

-You can apply for a ward grant for a project to cover one ward.
-Applications for projects to cover more than one ward should be made through the Small Grant process.
+You can apply for a ward grant for a project to cover one or two wards, but cannot apply for a project covering more than two wards.

 - How you can demonstrate community support for your project